AdobeDocs/analytics-platform.it-IT/help/analysis-workspace/c-forecast/view-forecasts.md

 source-git-commit: fea1b12a594a820ab2e55f850ca95c5a373184f0
 workflow-type: tm+mt
 source-wordcount: '354'
-ht-degree: 1%
+ht-degree: 3%

 ---

-# Visualizzare le previsioni in Analysis Workspace
+# Visualizzare previsioni in Analysis Workspace

 È possibile visualizzare le previsioni in una tabella a forma libera o in un grafico a linee.